Net-Zero Energy House-oriented Linear Programming for the Sizing Problem of Photovoltaic Panels and Batteries: Case Study in Kitakyushu, Japan

 \subsection{Computation times}

-In order to emphasize the contribution of the paper and the importance of the proposed LP problem, we implemented the original problem, that is, equation \eqref{eq:original_after_remark} in Gurobi to show that even commercial solvers might have trouble solving those problems.
+In order to emphasize the contribution of the paper and the importance of the proposed LP problem, we implement the original problem \eqref{eq:original_after_remark} in Gurobi to show that even commercial solvers have trouble solving the original problems.

-The comparison works as follows: each problem is solved once for different values of the horizon ($K$) which is gradually increased.
-This way, we can obtain the solution of the investment problem considering just one day, two days, etc. Note that the price of the PV and the battery are considered to be amortized during these periods of time so that the problem still makes sense.
-The results can be seen in figure \ref{fig:time_comparison}.
-As it is expected, it can be seen how the LP problem is solved much faster than the original problem.
-Not only that but, when considering 58 days (about two months), the original problem becomes very heavy and it takes roughly 14 hours to be solved.
-This tendency is polynomial so we infer that the full problem cannot be considered tractable in practice.
-Furthermore, if we fit a second order polynomial to the data, we obtain that it would take almost a month to solve the original problem just for one user whereas the full LP problem can be solved in less than ten seconds.
+We compare the computational time needed for solving problem \eqref{eq:original_after_remark} in Gurobi and the reformulated LP problem \eqref{eq:num_example_individual} using linprog on MATLAB with different values of $K$.
+Note that the price of the PV and the battery are considered to be amortized during these periods of time so that the problem still makes sense.
+The comparison can be seen in Fig.~\ref{fig:time_comparison}.
+It is shown that the LP problem is solved much faster than the original problem.
+Specifically, when considering 58 days (about two months), the original problem becomes computationally challenging, taking up to 14 hours to be solved.
+In contrast, the full LP problem can be solved in less than ten seconds.
+Therefore, given the extensive scale of the original problem with large $K$, it cannot be considered tractable in practice.